sendbird/sendbird-calls-android/README.md

 });
 ```

-> Note: Video call will be available later.

 ## Receive a call
 Receive incoming calls by registering the `SendBirdCallListener`.
 Accept or decline incoming calls using the `directCall.accept()` or the `directCall.end()` methods.
 If the call is accepted, a media session will be established by the SDK.
 The `directCall.setListener()` must be registered through the event handler before accepting a call.
 Once registered, this listener enables reacting to mid-call events via callbacks methods.